pd2871/Emotion-Detection/README.md

 - Accuracy of the model is around 55% since facial expressions seems to be similar(like calm and neutral are similiar, angry and sad seems similar)
 - Face Detection process is fast using HAAR CASCADE but however it can be improved using MTCNN
 - Retraining with different models will be taking a lot of time since the images are around 37000 with 150*150 pixels, so its beter to use the pretrained model(took me 4 hours     for 20 epochs).
-- Download the dataset from <a href="https://drive.google.com/file/d/169B_2gzVGFWEJbdzbweR3kwM6iL_Y_1B/view?usp=sharing">here</a> for manual training.
+- Download the whole repo along with dataset from <a href="https://drive.google.com/file/d/169B_2gzVGFWEJbdzbweR3kwM6iL_Y_1B/view?usp=sharing">here</a> for manual training.
 - The images size can be decreased to 50*50 for faster training

 ### Process